-Our services include custom artificial eyes and scleral shell prostheses for the following conditions:
+Our services include custom prosthetic eyes and scleral shell prostheses for the following conditions:

 The Conventional Prosthesis